How to Make a Career Choice When You Are Undecided

 Finally, after doing all your research, you are probably ready to make your choice.
 Pick the occupation that you think will bring you the most satisfaction based on all the information you have gathered.
 Realize that you are allowed do-overs if you change your mind about your choice at any point in your life.
 Many people change their careers at least a few times.

 Let the research you did about required education and training be your guide.
 If you don't have all the details, do some more research.
 Once you have all the information you need, set your goals.
 An example of a long-term goal would be completing your education and training.
-Short-term goals include applying to college, apprenticeships, or other training programs, and doing internships.
+Short-term goals include applying to college, apprenticeships, other training programs, and internships.